Behavioral Science and Fundraising Magic – Lessons from Bridge Conference

 I had a fabulous experience at my first Bridge Conference!
-This annual conference brings together leaders in fundraising and direct marketing to share ideas and inspire attendees to think outside of their usual boxes.
+This annual conference brings together leaders in nonprofit fundraising and direct marketing to share ideas and inspire attendees to think outside of their usual boxes and improve donor engagement.

 When I wasn’t teaching, I was attending some great conference sessions, including two on behavioral science and how it relates to donor behavior and decisions.
 These workshops featured behavioral scientists Shankar Vedantam (you might know him from National Public Radio or his Hidden Brain podcast) and Kiki Koutmeridou of Donor Voice.